-In this 3-credit capstone course, students demonstrate fulfillment of the various outcomes of their concentration courses.
-Each student will complete the capstone project to demonstrate that the student understands clearly his or her concentration, has mastered the content of the selected field(s) of study, and can synthesize and apply what he or she has learned.
+In this 3-credit capstone course, students demonstrate fulfillment of the various outcomes of their major courses.
+Each student will complete the capstone project to demonstrate that the student understands clearly his or her major, has mastered the content of the selected field(s) of study, and can synthesize and apply what he or she has learned.
 The capstone project may take one of several formats: a research paper, scholarly essay, portfolio, presentation of creative work, business plan, case study, or any other mode appropriate to the student’s interest and experience.
-A minimum grade of “C” must be earned to meet the requirements of the concentration.
+A minimum grade of “C” must be earned to meet the requirements of the major.

 - ENG 101: English Composition 1